Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Prerequisites

 * An [Azure subscription][azure_subscription]
-* An existing Text Analytics resource
+* An existing Azure Language Service Resource

-> Note: the new unified Cognitive Language Services are not currently available for deployment.

 ### Authenticate the client